digst/OIOIDWS.Net/Source/Digst.OioIdws/readme.txt

 The component supports using the WSC' own logging framework.
 See Digst.OioIdws.Configurations.OioIdwsConfiguration.Logger for details how to do this.
 Please notice that tokens are written out when using the Debug level.
 This could expose a security risk when bearer tokens with a valid life times are written to disk.
 Hence, do not use Debug level in production.

 Examples:
-Please checkout the complete OIOIDWS.Net project at Softwarebørsen.
+Please checkout the complete OIOIDWS.Net project at Softwarebørsen (https://svn.softwareborsen.dk/OIOIDWS/trunk).
 Here is a project called TestWebServiceConsumer that illustrates how a WSC can use this component.